LabyMod/labymod4-api-wiki/docs/pages/addon/setup/setup.md

 To name a few of them:

 + **Basic Information**: not only those who will test your Addon would benefit from providing some information, but we do too.
 Some information is crucial to guarantee a seamless experience
-+ **Understanding the Example**: you could start with coding stuff for your Addon, but we've written an example addon to show you the basics of how LabyMod 4 addons work.
++ **Understanding the Example**: you could start with coding stuff for your Addon, but we've written an example addon to show you the basics of how a LabyMod 4 addon works.

 ## Provide information about your Addon
 Head inside the `build.gradle.kts` and scroll to the bottom. <br>